 3. Click Update tab in the main user interface.

-4. Go ahead and click Update button to start the process.
+4. Go ahead and click the Update button to start the process.

-5. Windows Defender will start the process.
+5. Windows Defender will initiate the process.
 It may take several minutes.

 6. After successful completion, click Home tab.